johndarrel/hide-my-wp/readme.txt

 == Installation ==
 Manually install the Hide My WP Ghost Lite plugin:
 Step 1.
 Log In as an Administrator on your WordPress site.
 Step 2.
-In the menu displayed on the left, there is a “Plugins” tab.
+In the menu displayed on the left, there is a 'Plugins' tab.
 Click it.
 Step 3.
-Now click “Add New”.
+Now click 'Add New'.
 Step 4.
-There, you have the “Upload” button.
-Click the "Upload" button Step 5.
+There, you have the 'Upload' button.
+Click the 'Upload' button Step 5.
 Upload the hide-my-wp.zip file.
 Step 6.
-After the upload it’s finished, click Activate Plugin.
+After the upload it's finished, click Activate Plugin.
 Step 7.
 Connect the plugin using your email to get a free access token Step 8.
 Follow the setup guide from: https://hidemywpghost.com/article/how-to-install-hide-my-wp-ghost-lite/ Enjoy!

 Install Hide My WP Ghost Lite directly from WordPress directory:
 Step 1.
 Log In as an Administrator on your WordPress site.
 Step 2.
-In the menu displayed on the left, there is a “Plugins” tab.
+In the menu displayed on the left, there is a 'Plugins' tab.
 Click it.
 Step 3.
-Search for "Hide My WP".
+Search for 'Hide My WP'.
 Step 4.
 After the plugin is shown, click Activate Hide My WP Ghost Step 5.
 Connect the plugin using your email to get a free access token Step 6.
 Follow the setup guide from: https://hidemywpghost.com/article/how-to-install-hide-my-wp-ghost-lite/